 Shareholder Letter Explained

-The management uses the shareholder letter to share its achievements, challenges, financial results, upcoming events, and plans.
+Management uses the shareholder letter to share its achievements, challenges, financial results, upcoming events, and plans.
 It informs current and potential investors of the company’s progress for the year.

 For existing shareholders, the letter helps them look forward to the future if the financials show a strong performance.
-The letter also gives the shareholders an outlook of the top executives, especially the CEO, and their ability to turnaround the company and increase shareholder value.
+The letter also gives the shareholders an outlook from the top executives, especially the CEO, and their ability to turnaround the company and increase shareholder value.

 Potential shareholders use the shareholder letter as the first step towards understanding the companies they intend to invest in.
 It also serves to evaluate the reputation of the company’s executives and their ability to increase its profitability.
 However, since the shareholder letter is written to win the confidence of shareholders, the executives may intentionally exclude certain information that may paint the company in a negative way.